Admission of Transfer Students

 • Hepatitis B: (Full-Time Undergraduate and Graduate Students Taking 9 or More Credits): Three doses of vaccine (two doses of adult vaccine in adolescents 11 to 15 years of age)/or laboratory report indicating positive immunity.

-• Verification of negative Tuberculosis (Mantoux) test or Quantiferon Gold-TB test is required of all resident and international students within 6 months of admission.
+• Verification of a negative Tuberculosis (Mantoux) test or Quantiferon Gold-TB test is required of all resident students performed within 6 months PRIOR to move-in date.
+International commuter students must submit results from testing within 6 months prior to the start of classes.

 Table II-C: Georgian Court University Table of Courses Accepted in Transfer for Incoming Transfer Students

-This table applies to transfer students entering GCU without a New Jersey community college associate degree.
+This table applies to transfer students entering GCU without an associate degree.

-Students who have earned a New Jersey community college associate degree should refer to information regarding “block transfer” in the Admission of Transfer Student section of the catalog or on the Admissions/Transfer Students web page at http://www.georgian.edu/admissions/transfer/.
+Students who have earned an associate degree should refer to information regarding “block transfer” in the Admission of Transfer Student section of the catalog or on the Admissions/Transfer Students web page at http://www.georgian.edu/admissions/transfer/.

 This table cannot be used by current GCU students to determine equivalencies for courses not yet taken.
 Once enrolled at GCU, courses taken off campus must be directly equivalent to courses appearing on the General Education web page at http://www.georgian.edu/academics/general-education/ and in the GCU undergraduate catalog.
 Please refer to http://www.njtransfer.org for course equivalencies.